 Early childhood education has always been extremely important to me.
 During and after college I taught 4 year olds at an academic preschool.
 I was also a teacher and therapist for children with autism.
 I knew even before I had children that I didn’t want to leave the teaching of my children entirely up to the public school system.

 I have not been quite as proactive with Little Brother.
-Thanks so some great apps on my iPhone and iPad, however, he learned his letters and sounds without very little teaching on my part.
-It was at this very point in Little Brother’s reading progression when Jim, the creator of the Children Learning Reading program, emailed me and asked if I would review his program.
+However, thanks so some great apps on my iPhone and iPad, he learned his letters and sounds with very little teaching on my part.
+It was at this very point in Little Brother’s reading progression when Jim, the creator of the Children Learning Reading program, emailed me and asked if I would review his reading program for children.

-Like I said before, I’ve taught my son and many other children to read using a phonics program I have a very high opinion of.
-I am not a fan of the way most (not all) schools teach children to read.
+Like I mentioned above, I’ve taught my son and many other children to read using a phonics program I have a very high opinion of.
+I am not a fan of the way many schools teach children to read.
 Knowing this, I want to tell you that I was impressed when I read the description of the Teaching Children to Read program:

 The Children Learning Reading program is designed for parents with young children between the ages of 2 to 6 years old.
 It is designed to teach toddlers and small children to read effectively…If your child has learned to speak, then you can use this program to teach your child to read.